 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at Rutgers New Brunswick for first-time, full-time students is 61%, which is better than the national average of 33.3%.

 Find out more about the retention and graduation rates at Rutgers University - New Brunswick.

 During the 2017-2018 academic year, there were 35,844 undergraduates at Rutgers New Brunswick with 33,788 being full-time and 2,056 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Rutgers New Brunswick, see our tuition and fees and room and board pages.

-The student loan default rate at Rutgers New Brunswick is 3.8%.
+The student loan default rate at Rutgers New Brunswick is 2.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-Location of Rutgers University - New Brunswick
+Get more details about the location of Rutgers University - New Brunswick.

 Contact details for Rutgers New Brunswick are given below.

 Learn more about the majors offered at Rutgers University - New Brunswick along with which ones have the highest average starting salaries.

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.